littlehorse-enterprises/lh-examples/order-resilience/README.md

 3. **Failure Counting**: It counts failures per customer-product combination using a stateful Kafka Streams operation
 4. **Threshold Triggering**: After 3 failures for the same product, it publishes to a dedicated topic (`coupon-granted-topic`)
 5. **Coupon Generation**: A consumer service (`CouponStream.java`) listens to this topic and triggers the coupon generation workflow

-This streaming architecture demonstrates how to build reactive compensation mechanisms on top of workflow orchestration.